jordimas/SoftTransEval-CAT/README.md

 # Dataset

 The dataset has the following characteristics:
-- Human-curated translations
+- English - Catalan only
 - Contains 1,000 translations from the GNOME UI and documentation projects
-- Includes 10% translation errors (i.e., it is imbalanced), which have been corrected
+- Includes 10% translation errors (it is imbalanced), which have been review and corrected by humans